 After travelling 14,000 km of ocean trackline during our marine surveys, abundance and distribution estimates for the marine mammals of coastal BC have been produced

-Raincoast is working to improve the living conditions for southern resident killer whales.
-This began in 2008 with a law suit.
-Ecojustice, our lawyers on behalf of Raincoast and other NGOs, filed a lawsuit to protect resident killer whale habitat.
+Raincoast is working to improve the living conditions and recover southern resident killer whales.
+This began in 2008 with a law suit filed to protect resident killer whale habitat.